po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/04-Stu_Handlebars-Expressions/README.md

 Work with a partner to implement the following user story:

-* As a party guest, I want to see descriptions of one food item that will be at the potluck when I visit `http://localhost:3001/:num`.
+* As a party guest, I want to see description of one food item that will be at the potluck when I visit `http://localhost:3001/:num`.

 ## Acceptance Criteria